AbdelrahmanShaheen/task-manager-api/README.md

 ## Description

-Back End Project- Task Manager App that manage user's tasks \
+Back End Project- Task Manager App that manage user's tasks, As a user you can signup ,login and create tasks. \
 Made using nodejs ,express ,mongodb and mongoose.

 ## Features ✨